-His current research brings together theoretical insights from feminist sociology, linguistic anthropology, ethnomethodology, and critical childhood studies to examine how seemingly “natural” and “individual” attributes like gender and life stage emerge or dissipate through consumptive, discursive, and semiotic practices in childrearing and interview conversations.
+In his current research, Dr. Yang brings together theoretical insights from feminist sociology, linguistic anthropology, ethnomethodology, and critical childhood studies to examine how seemingly “natural” and “individual” attributes like gender and life stage emerge or dissipate through consumptive, discursive, and semiotic practices in childrearing and interview conversations.
+In the past, he has also studied cosplay participants’ collective embodiment of gender, asexual people’s experiences of high school sex talk, and Gramsci’s influence on Connell’s theorization of hegemonic masculinity.

 You may contact him via email at y.yang.17@bham.ac.uk.